1990 Holiday Bowl

-The 1990 SeaWorld Holiday Bowl was a post-season college football bowl game between the Texas A&M Aggies and BYU Cougars on December 29, 1990, at Jack Murphy Stadium, now known as Qualcomm Stadium, in San Diego.
+The 1990 SeaWorld Holiday Bowl was a post-season college football bowl game between the Texas A&M Aggies and BYU Cougars on December 29, 1990, at Jack Murphy Stadium, now known as Qualcomm Stadium, in San Diego, California.
 The game was part of the 1990 NCAA Division I-A football season and was the final game of the season for both teams.
 Texas A&M defeated BYU 65–14.

 The game featured BYU's Heisman Trophy winner Ty Detmer, and marked the last time for more than 20 years that the season's Heisman winner would appear in a bowl before New Year's Day.
 This would not happen again until the 2011 Alamo Bowl, featuring Baylor's Robert Griffin III.